Student Leadership at the IOP

 Please contact Caroline Hutton, Senior Chair, at email@example.com with any questions and for more information about how to get involved in the SAB.

 Devshi is a third-year computer science major in the College.
 Having been raised in suburban Irvine, California, she was eager to attend school in Chicago, a city so uniquely defined by its people, culture, and history.
 Participating in such civic-minded programs as Seeds of Justice and the Sargent Shriver Program challenged her to reevaluate many of her closely-held beliefs and simultaneously inspired a deep passion for engaging in public service.
-Her past internships at Peking University, Facebook, and Google, on the other hand, have helped her identify machine learning and artificial intelligence as an area of interest she hopes to continue pursuing through research and further studies.
+Her past internships at Peking University, Facebook, Microsoft, and Google, on the other hand, have helped her identify machine learning and artificial intelligence as an area of interest she hopes to continue pursuing through research and further studies.
 While these two areas of interest may ostensibly appear to be disjoint, she realizes that there exists great potential in the act of leveraging technology to effect social change.
-Outside of her involvement with the Institute of Politics, Devshi also serves as a Microsoft Civic Tech Fellow and a member of FEMMES, Uncommon Hacks, and Mock Trial.
+Outside of her involvement with the Institute of Politics, Devshi is also committed to providing opportunities for middle school students to engage with computer science as the director of compileHer.